apache/spark/docs/howto/operator/gcp/compute.rst

 Troubleshooting
 """""""""""""""

-You might find that your GceInstanceGroupManagerUpdateTemplateOperator fails with missing permissions.
+You might find that your ComputeEngineInstanceGroupUpdateManagerTemplateOperator fails with missing permissions.
 To execute the operation, the service account requires the permissions that theService Account User role provides (assigned via Google Cloud IAM).